dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 thorough explanation of the permission and access system of the DSP platform, see [DSP platform permissions](https://docs.knora.org/02-knora-ontologies/knora-base/#permissions).

 It is optional to define permissions in the XML.
-If not defined, default permissions are applied (only project and system administrators can view and edit resources).
+If not defined, default permissions are applied: Only project and system administrators can view and edit resources.
+All other users have no rights at all, not even `RV`.

 The following access rights are defined by the DSP platform which apply to either a resource or a field:

+- (no right): If no permission is defined for a certain group of users, these users cannot view any resources/values.
-- `RV` _restricted view permission_: The user gets only a restricted view of the element.
-E.g. in case of a still image resource, the image is displayed at reduced resolution or with a watermark overlay.
+- `RV` _restricted view permission_: Same as `V`, but if it is applied to an image, the image is shown with a reduced resolution or with a watermark overlay.
-- `V` _view permission_: The user has read access to the element.
+- `V` _view permission_: The user can view a resource or a value, but can not modify it.
-- `M` _modifiy permission_: The user may modify the element, but may not delete it.
+- `M` _modifiy permission_: The user may modify the element, but may mark it as deleted.
+The original resource or value will be preserved.
-- `D` _delete permission_: The user is allowed to delete the element.
+- `D` _delete permission_: The user is allowed to mark an element as deleted.
+The original resource or value will be preserved.
-- `CR` _change right permission_: The user may change the permission of the element.
+- `CR` _change right permission_: The user can change the permission of a resource or value.
+The user is also allowed to permanently delete (erase) a resource.

 The user does not hold the permissions directly, but may belong to an arbitrary number of groups which hold the permissions.
 By default, the following groups always exist, and each user belongs to at least one of them: